 However, when the kidneys fail to function properly, patients have to resort to dialysis.
 Dialysis is a process of filtering blood with the help of a machine (hemodialysis) or fluid (peritoneal dialysis).

-A dialyser is a filter encased in plastic and inserted into a holder of the dialysis machine.
+A dialyzer is a filter encased in plastic and inserted into a holder of the dialysis machine.
 It is this filter that does the cleaning work.
-Dialyser contains a semi-permeable membrane.
+Dialyzer contains a semi-permeable membrane.
 Blood and dialysate (special dialysis fluid) flow through this semi-permeable membrane from two opposite ends.

 The counter-current flow of the blood and the dialysate helps remove waste and maintain the required concentration of different solutes.
 After the filtration process, the clean blood returns to the body, and the dialysate containing the waste products is drained off.